jweastman/BioRAG-AI-Template/README.md

 information retrieved from a vast knowledge base.
 This approach leverages the strengths of both retrieval and generation, providing more coherent and contextually appropriate outputs.

 ## About this template
-This project shows how to create an application using streamlit which is then hosted on Domino.
-We are using an Azure OpenAI embedding model to create the emebeddings of our documents and a gpt model (GPT-4, GPT-4o, etc.) as the base model.
+This project provides a template for a streamlit application which is then hosted on Domino.
+We are using an OpenAI embedding model to create the emebeddings of our documents and a gpt model (GPT-4, GPT-4o, etc.) as the base model.

 The important files in this template are: